-12 | Vehicle-to-Vehicle Communication Internet of Things-Enabled Smart Vehicles
+12 | Vehicle-to-Vehicle Communication IoT-Enabled Smart Vehicles

-V2V communication systems use Dedicated Short-Range Communication (DSRC) or cellular networks to transmit and receive data between vehicles.
+V2V communication systems enable vehicles to exchange data with each other using wireless communication technologies.
+These systems use Dedicated Short-Range Communication (DSRC) or cellular networks to transmit and receive data between vehicles.
 V2V communication systems can provide a wide range of benefits, including improved road safety, reduced traffic congestion, and enhanced driver convenience [53].
 V2V communication systems are defined as a technology that allows vehicles to communicate with each other in real-time, sharing information such as speed, location, and road conditions.
 These systems use wireless communication technologies to enable vehicles to exchange data and coordinate their movements on the road.
 V2V communication systems are a key component of IoT-enabled smart vehicles, allowing them to communicate with other vehicles, infrastructure, and cloud-based services [54].
 The operation principles of V2V communication systems are based on data exchange between vehicles using wireless communication technologies.
 These systems use DSRC or cellular networks to transmit and receive data between vehicles, enabling them to share information such as speed, location, and road conditions.
-V2V communication systems use advanced algorithms and protocols to ensure reliable and secure communication between vehicles, allowing them to coordinate their movements and avoid collisions on the road [55].
+V2V communication systems use data and protocols to ensure reliable and secure communication between vehicles, allowing them to coordinate their movements and avoid collisions on the road [55].
 The features of IoT communication systems in smart vehicles are shown in Fig. 2.

 Fig. 2.
-Internet of things communication systems features in smart vehicles [56].
+IoT communication systems features in smart vehicles [56].